keijiro/KlakUI/README.md

 ![gif](http://66.media.tumblr.com/79e789d00361cd5002d36dcc394aaaa7/tumblr_og2kkyoNgI1qio469o1_400.gif)

-Also there are three types of specialized node -- `UIKnobInput`, `UIButtonInput` and `UIToggleInput`.
+Also there are three types of node that are specialized for receiving input from the controls -- `UIKnobInput`, `UIButtonInput` and `UIToggleInput`.

 ![screenshot](http://i.imgur.com/iKjCquY.png)

-To receive input from the UI controls, the `Target` property in the controls should be specified properly.
-After specifying the target, it starts sending input events on the UI control to the specified node.
+To receive input from the UI controls, the `target` property in the controls should be specified properly.
+After specifying the target, it starts sending input events on the UI control to the target node.

 ![screenshot](http://i.imgur.com/kv118vh.png)